REGISTRATION DEADLINE EXTENDED TO JANUARY 15--click here to register online: https://forms.gle/mXBs2PFBZC4797Dy7

 - Each student is required to complete a homework assignment (usually a reading assignment, as well as posting in an online message board) before meeting for our virtual class session.

 - The reading assignments are typically anywhere between 20 and 60 pages.
-Considering the class sessions are only once a month, you should not find the amount of reading to be too burdensome.
+Considering the class sessions are only every three weeks, you should not find the amount of reading to be burdensome.

 How much does the course cost?

 - Each part of the course costs $75.
 Students will register and pay for each part of the course separately instead of all at one time.
 Registration for the subsequent parts begins about two months prior to the first virtual class of that part.

 How do I pay for the course once I register?

 - Participants may pay online via credit card.
 You will receive instructions on how to do so once you register for the course.

 - We will also accept checks by mail, but we prefer online payments because they are easier for us to keep track of in a timely manner.